-Native American Student Programs (NSP) was founded as a CDI program in 2011 and now operates under the College of Arts and Sciences.
+Native American Student Programs (NSP) was founded as a CDI program in 2011 and now operates with Campus Diversity and Inclusion under the leadership of the Senior Diversity and Inclusion Officer.
 NSP and CDI remain partners in work to honor Native Nations and address the barriers to educational access and persistence faced by Native students.

 International Students and Scholars